lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_match_phrase.md

 The Match phrase query analyzes the text and creates a `phrase` query out of the analyzed text.

-In order to use the `MatchPhrase` query import following:
+In order to use the `MatchPhrase` query import the following:
 ```scala
 import zio.elasticsearch.query.MatchPhraseQuery
 import zio.elasticsearch.ElasticQuery._